Harrix/Harrix-CodeStyle/Style-Git.md

 ## Rules

-All commits must start with the specified prefixes
+All commits must start with the specified prefixes.

 All commits related to the documentation should start with "Docs" with its description.